digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/research-todo.md

 ## Outstanding research

-* Most significant milestone releases - when did major features ship?
+- Most significant milestone releases - when did major features ship?
-* Most significate contributors - what were the contributors doing?
+- Most significant contributors - what were the contributors doing?
 Were they sysadmins doing their job using MRTG?
-* Project activity - when did the project reach its peak and when did it start to lose momentum
+- Project activity - when did the project reach its peak and when did it start to lose momentum
-* Diff all of the releases to gauge the changes
+- Diff all of the releases to gauge the changes

 ## Post ideas

-* A dissection of MRTG v1.0
+- A dissection of MRTG v1.0
-* Open source when v1.0 emerged and the state of the internet at the time
+- Open source when v1.0 emerged and the state of the internet at the time
-* A dissection of v2.0 rateup
+- A dissection of v2.0 rateup
-* A dissection of the first version to introduce rrdtool
+- A dissection of the first version to introduce rrdtool
-* MRTG: a history
+- MRTG: a history